siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/DockerSourceConfig/usage.md

 ### Bluemix Home

 The location of your Bluemix config.json file is needed to pull image tags from the IBM Cloud container registry.
 After connecting to Bluemix, an IAMRefreshToken is placed in the Bluemix config.json file.
-This token is required when the Docker registry UrbanCode Deploy plug-in makes a REST call to pull image tags from the container registry.
+This token is required when the Docker registry DevOps Deploy plug-in makes a REST call to pull image tags from the container registry.

 ### Basic Workflow